arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 * __System Operation__ represents the anticipated outcome post the Modbus RTU configuration and the execution of the PLC program based on the developer's designed logic.
 Consequently, we can observe the device engaging in communication with other devices through Modbus RTU.

-The diagram presented shows the uniformity of the Modbus RTU setup across devices like Opta and Portenta Machine Control using the PLC IDE.
+The diagram presented shows the uniformity of the Modbus RTU setup across devices like Opta™ and Portenta Machine Control using the PLC IDE.
 One main advantage of this system is its adaptability.
 Regardless of the specifics of the Modbus RTU setup, the PLC program consistently performs effectively.
 Its design ensures that it can be used in many different environments.

 In addition, when developing the PLC code, there is no limitation to a single language.
 The system adheres to the IEC61131-3 standard, allowing one to select from the languages outlined in this standard.
 This ensures a balance between user convenience and accurate code development.